tbhb/typing-graph/docs/roadmap.md

 ## Type inspection controls

-### Type allowlists and blocklists
+### Type allow lists and block lists

-Real-world applications often need to restrict which types can be inspected.
+Real-world applications often need to restrict which types the library can inspect.
 A validation framework might only want to process types from specific modules.
-A serialization library might need to reject types that cannot be safely converted.
+A serialization library might need to reject types that cannot safely convert.

 **Goals:**

-- Define which types are permitted during inspection
+- Define which types the inspection allows
 - Specify behavior when encountering disallowed types (error, skip, substitute)
-- Support both allowlist ("only these") and blocklist ("not these") patterns
+- Support both allow list ("only these") and block list ("not these") patterns
 - Filter by type identity, module origin, or custom predicates

 **Use cases:**